Residents get involved in Changeworks’ anti-flytipping campaign, resulting in a 30% reduction in unwanted items being dumped on local streets.

 Hannah Milne, Zero Waste Leith Co-ordinator at Changeworks said:

 “Flytipping is a real problem for the community, so we’re delighted with the response to this campaign.
 It’s been a brilliant way to get everyone involved in creating cleaner, greener streets.
 There has been a significant drop in items dumped on the streets and, at the same time, we’ve seen a massive 176% increase in the number of flytipped items reported to the council between June 2017 and June 2018.
 We hope to repeat this success as we roll out to other parts of Leith.”

-Not only has total flytipping dropped by 44% from January 2018 to January 2019, dumped electronics were reduced by 71% and abandoned furniture by 40%.
+Not only has total flytipping dropped by 30% from January 2018 to January 2019, but abandoned furniture, the focus of the campaign, is down by 41%.